pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/git_switch.png"> </p>

 Let us now visualize what will happen to the files when we are working with different branches.
-Say we have two branches main, new branch.
-At the time we ctreated new_branch the branch reference was pointing to the last commit we did in the main branch.
-Say also that we have the file python_file.py we created previously with the above contents.
+Say we have two branches: main and new branch.
+At the time we created new_branch the branch reference was pointing to the last commit we did in the main branch.
+Say also that we have the file python_file.py we created previously with the below contents.

 <p align="center"> <img title="a title" alt="Alt text" width=300 src="images/python_file_main.png"> </p>